 Crochu Safe Motherhood Project

 Haiti is the poorest country in the Western Hemisphere and ranks among the poorest in the world.
-For every 100,000 people in Haiti, there are only 25 doctors and 11 nurses.
+For every 12,000 people in Haiti, there are only 5.5 nurses and 1 doctor.

 Crochu is in a remote, rural area of Haiti area without primary healthcare or any nearby hospitals or clinics.

-Safe Motherhood practices in Crochu are rare—only 7% of births are attended by skilled professionals.
+Safe Motherhood practices in Crochu are rare—when we arrived in 2013, only 7% of births are attended by skilled professionals.
 A newborn baby is more likely to die here than any other place in the Western Hemisphere.
 Mothers are likely to give birth on a dirt floor, without basic medical supplies.
 Cholera and diarrheal diseases are continuing, recurring threats for children under 5.
 In this community, rapid action can save lives.